The No-Nonsense Guide to Healthy Pet Treats (Dogs & Cats)

 Never give your pet treats containing:

-- Chocolate or cocoa (toxic to dogs and cats)
+- Chocolate or cocoa (toxic, period)

-- Excessive salt (can cause electrolyte imbalances)
+- Excessive salt (kidney stress)

-- Grapes or raisins (can cause kidney failure in dogs)
+- Grapes or raisins (kidney failure roulette)

 Effective Treat-Giving Strategies